SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - Nested states are a bad idea for these guys.
 There's a way to `forceUpdate` the component but that feels like fighting the framework

 - Experiment --> Run Scenario of deep objects in redux
+  - Redux is not great for nested objects, using MobX is a better idea

+## React Hooks

+  New API released with v16.8

+### useState hook

+- Allows use state within a functional component
+- A call to useState, returns piece of state and a function to set the state value
+- Can it be looked as it returning a getter and setter?
+The getter being invoked but useSatet, internally, and the setter to be called by you.
+[Discuss with Tony, Ali]

+### useState vs setState

+- Replaces the object, if called with an object while setState merges the object

+### useEffect

+- Like a replacement for lifecycle methods
+- Do something when props change
+  - If an non empty array is passed, useState will run the function provided only if that prop changes, `componentDidUpdate`
+  - If an empty array is provided, then useState will fire only when the component renders, `componentDidMount`
+  - If an empty array provided and a function is returned from the callback function passed to useState, it does some clean up action when the component unmounts, `componentDidUnmount`
+  - If no arguments passed to useState, it will run every time state/props change

+### useReducer

+- useState uses useReducer internally
+- useReducer takes a reducer and default state as args and returns state and a dispatcher

+### Context API

+- Functions like a Redux store

+## Progressive Webapps

+### manifest.json

+### serviceWorkers